nielslange/smntcs-utilities/README.md

 ### 1.2 (2019.11.19)

-- Test up to WP 5.3
+- Test up to WordPress 5.3

 ### 1.1 (2019.06.28)